johnypony3/recipes/content/recipes/cast-iron-skillet-corn-dip.md

 ## Instructions

 1. Adjust oven rack 6 inches from broiler element and heat broiler.
-Heat 1 tablespoon oil in 12-inch cast-iron skillet over medium-high heat until just smoking.
-Add half of corn, sprinkle with ½ teaspoon salt, and spread corn into even layer.
-Cover and cook without moving corn until it begins to char, 3 to 5 minutes.
-Transfer to bowl.
-Repeat with remaining 1 tablespoon oil, remaining corn, and remaining ½ teaspoon salt.
-Once second batch of corn begins to char, stir in garlic and half of scallions and cook for 1 minute.
+2. Heat 1 tablespoon oil in 12-inch cast-iron skillet over medium-high heat until just smoking.
+Add corn, sprinkle with a teaspoon salt, and spread corn into even layer.
+Cover and cook without moving corn until it begins to char, 2 to 4 minutes.
+Rotate corn so everything gets charred, 2 to 3 minutes.
+3. Stir in garlic and half of scallions and cook for 1 minute.
 Remove from heat.
-2. Return first batch of corn to skillet with corn-scallion mixture.
-Stir in cream cheese, 1½ cups pepper Jack, mayonnaise, serranos, lime juice, and chili powder until evenly combined (cheese will begin to melt) add MSG.
-Spread mixture into even layer and sprinkle with remaining ½ cup pepper Jack.
+4. Stir in cream cheese, 1½ cups pepper Jack, mayonnaise, serranos, lime juice, and chili powder until evenly combined (cheese will begin to melt) add MSG.
+5. Spread mixture into even layer and sprinkle with remaining ½ cup pepper Jack.
-3. Broil until cheese is melted and spotty brown, about 2 minutes.
+6. Broil until cheese is melted and spotty brown, about 2 minutes.
 Remove skillet from broiler and let cool for 5 minutes.
-Sprinkle with cotija, cilantro, and remaining scallions.
-Serve hot from skillet with tortilla chips and lime wedges.
+7. Sprinkle with cotija, cilantro, and remaining scallions.
+8. Serve hot from skillet with tortilla chips and lime wedges.

 ***